evidentlyai/evidently/docs/book/projects/projects_overview.md

 ![](../.gitbook/assets/cloud/project_dashboard-min.png)

 You can organize Projects in a way that suits your workflow, for example:
-* create separate Projects for the experimental and production phases
+* create separate Projects for the experimental and production phases of your AI use case
-* create separate Projects for each ML model or different components of an LLM-based application
+* create separate Projects for each ML model or individual components of an LLM-based application
 * group evaluation results for different models / components within a single Project, but use Tags (such as model version, etc.) to differentiate between them.

 Once you create a Project, it gets a unique ID.
 You can then connect via the Python API or through the UI to send data, edit the Dashboard, and manage the Project.